On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: The classical Weyl problem in Euclidean and hyperbolic space

 One could of course state a dual question, concerning the third fundamental form on the past and future boundary components of a convex subset, and the corresponding gluing map.
 This dual question, however, is equivalent to Question $W^{thin}_{\AdS^3}$ through a duality between convex subsets of $\AdS^3$, see Section \ref{sssc:duality}.

-We will see in Section \ref{sssc:existence} that the existence part of Question $W^{thin}_{\AdS^3}$ has a positive answer for metrics of constant curvature $K\leq -1$, as well as the existence question concerning the measured bending lamination on the boundary of the convex hull of a quasicircle in $\partial \AdS^3$.
+Recently, A. Mesbah \cite{mesbah2024} has given a positive answer to the existence part of this question under slightly stronger regularity asumptions, see Section \ref{sssc:existence}.
+(He assumes that the two metrics have all derivatives uniformly bounded with respect to the hyperbolic metric in the same conformal class.)
+Moreover, an existence statement holds for the measured bending lamination on the boundary of the convex hull of a quasicircle in $\partial \AdS^3$.

 We will recall in Section \ref{ssc:ads-basics} how the left (or right) metric can be defined for any space-like surface of negative curvature in $\AdS^3$.
-The case of globally hyperbolic AdS spacetimes (see below), and in particular the Mess analog of the Bers Simultaneous Uniformization for those spacetimes \cite{mess}, suggests that the left and right metrics play the role of the conformal metrics at infinity in hyperbolic geometry.
-We can therefore state an AdS analog of Questions $W^{thick}_{\HH^3}$ and $W^{imm}_{\HH^3}$ --- there is no significant difference between the two questions in the AdS context, because the left and right metrics play symmetric roles and any locally convex, properly immersed space-like surface in $\AdS^3$ is necessarily embedded.
+The case of globally hyperbolic AdS spacetimes (see below), and in particular the Mess analog of the Bers Simultaneous Uniformization for those spacetimes \cite{mess}, suggest that the left and right metrics play the role of the conformal metrics at infinity in hyperbolic geometry.
+We can therefore state an AdS analog of Question $W^{imm}_{\HH^3}$.

 Given a space-like, complete surface $S\subset \AdS^3$, one can consider on $S$ the induced metric $I$, as well as the left metric $m_L$ (using the definition of the left metric in \cite{minsurf}).
 Again, we can consider the Riemann uniformization map $U_0:\DD\to S$ for the left metric $m_L$, and the Riemann uniformization map $U_1:\DD\to S$ for the induced metric.
 The boundary map $\partial(U_1\circ U_0^{-1})$ is then the {\em induced metric gluing map} of $S$.